Hiring

 -

-If you answered “yes” to those questions, consider applying to be a Wildlife Educator at The Creature Conservancy.
-Your main duties and responsibilities would be:
+If you answered “yes” to those questions, consider applying to be a Conservation Educator/Zookeeper at The Creature Conservancy.

 Providing daily care for our animals, including (but not limited to) feeding and enrichment